-Revenue and revenue recognition

-All funding is considered available for general use unless specifically restricted by the donor.
+Revenue and revenue recognition - All funding is considered available for general use unless specifically restricted by the donor.

 A portion of the Council's revenue is derived from cost-reimbursable contracts and grants, which are conditioned upon certain performance requirements and/or incurring allowable qualifying expenses.
 Amounts received are recognized as revenue as the Council has incurred expenditures in compliance with specific contract or grant provisions.
-Amounts received prior to incurring qualifying expenditures are reported as refundable advances in the statements of financial position.
-Amounts reported as refundable advances, recorded as deferred project revenue, totaled \$827,592 and \$844,248 as of September 30, 2022 and 2021, respectively.
+Amounts received prior to incurring qualifying expenditures are reported as refundable advances and deferred project revenue in the statements of financial position.

-Professional service contracts

-As provided by the Act, the Council contracts with independent third parties to conduct studies or provide specific services in conjunction with the development of long-range plans.
+Professional service contracts - As provided by the Act, the Council contracts with independent third parties to conduct studies or provide specific services in conjunction with the development of long-range plans.
 Liabilities and expenses for contractual services are recognized when incurred.

-Travel expenses

-Travel expenses of individuals paid directly by the Council are subject to its travel regulations.
+Travel expenses - Travel expenses of individuals paid directly by the Council are subject to its travel regulations.
 Travel expenses of Council members paid directly by member states are also subject to Council travel regulations.

-Functional allocation of expenses

-The costs of providing the various programs and supporting services have been summarized on a functional basis in the statements of functional expenses.
+Functional allocation of expenses - The costs of providing the various programs and supporting services have been summarized on a functional basis in the statements of functional expenses.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited on a reasonable basis that is consistently applied.
 All expenses are allocated on the basis of estimates of time and effort or directly to the programs benefited.

-Income taxes

-Under current federal and state income tax regulations, the Council is exempt from income taxes under a Federal Act of Congress and has no requirements to file exempt organization tax returns.
+Income taxes - Under current federal and state income tax regulations, the Council is exempt from income taxes under a Federal Act of Congress and has no requirements to file exempt organization tax returns.

 The Council follows generally accepted accounting principles related to uncertain tax positions.
 In this regard, and if applicable, the Council would recognize the tax benefit from uncertain tax positions only if it is more likely than not that the tax positions would be sustained upon examination by tax authorities, based on the technical merits of the position.
 The tax benefit measurement is based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement.
-As of September 30, 2022 and 2021, the Council has not identified any uncertain tax positions requiring accrual or disclosure.
+As of September 30, 2023 and 2022, the Council has not identified any uncertain tax positions requiring accrual or disclosure.
 The Council recognizes interest and penalties, if any, related to income tax matters in miscellaneous expenses.
-During the years ended September 30, 2022 and 2021, no interest or penalties were recognized.
+During the years ended September 30, 2023 and 2022, no interest or penalties were recognized.